interactions-py/interactions.py/README.md

 ## Where do I start?

-Getting started with Interactions.py is easy!
-Simply install it via `pip` and start building your Discord bot in Python:
+Getting started with interactions.py is easy!
+Simply install it via `pip` and start building your Discord application in Python:

 `pip install -U discord-py-interactions`
 ```python